AbdulmajedAhmad/PasswordGenerator/README.md

 ## constructor arguments:
    ### unique_characters:
    no repeated characters in the password.
   ### no_double:
    no same two letters next to each other.

+## Requirements:
+   ### pyperclip module
+      pip install pyperclip
+   ### random, and string modules (which are automatically installed with python)